camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/post-process-instance-query-count.html.md

 Query for the number of historic process instances that fulfill the given parameters.
-This method takes the same message body as the [POST query](ref:#history-get-process-instances-post) and is thus slightly more powerful than the [GET query count](ref:#history-get-process-instances-count).
+This method takes the same message body as the [POST query](ref:#history-get-process-instances-post) and therefore it is slightly more powerful than the [GET query count](ref:#history-get-process-instances-count).

 Method